OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ---

-Inspired from https://github.com/drohm/pi-sht1x, the Java code is now also available.
+Inspired from https://github.com/drohm/pi-sht1x and the [STH1x Specs](https://cdn-shop.adafruit.com/datasheets/Sensirion_Humidity_SHT1x_Datasheet_V5.pdf), the Java code is now also available in this project.
+It relies on `PI4J`.
+See the class named `sensors.sth10.STH10Driver.java`.

 ---